What Is The Drug Education Forum

 The Forum tries to influence public policy and to disseminate the best research on what is effective in drug education.
 We produce easily digestible briefings for our members – and a wider audience – and respond to consultations on policy.

 Membership of the Forum is open to any national organisation that has an interest in the delivery of effective drug education in England and who shares our statement of beliefs.
-To find out more about joining the Forum go here.
+To find out more about joining the Forum, read our statements and contact information.

 Current members include major children’s and drug charities, national independent providers and health educators, teaching, nursing and youth service unions, the police and local government.
 A full list of members can be found in the sidebar to the right.